-Most of the issues addressed in this report are not the sole responsibility of municipalities and schools, and municipalities and schools cannot be asked to bear the full burden for making progress.
-The goals and indicators in this report define what we need to achieve as individuals and at all levels of public and private institutions within our federal system of shared governance.
-Part of developing the Gold standard will be to create a method for figuring out what are reasonable expectations of local governments in the current system to address these often regional and global issues.
+Most sustainability issues are not the sole responsibility of municipalities and schools, and these local institutions cannot be asked to bear the full burden for making progress.
+The goals and indicators in this report define what we need to achieve collectively, as individuals and at all levels of public and private institutions within our federal system of shared governance.
+Part of developing the Gold standard will be to determine reasonable expectations of local governments to address these often regional and global issues.